DeepIntoStreams/Evaluation-of-Time-Series-Generative-Models/README.md

 ## Goals
 - A survey paper;
 - A Python code base;
-- Relevant paper libraries;
-- A database for relevant papers (allow the update from the community)
+- A database (library) for relevant papers (allow the update from the community)

 ## Project plan